harismck/arduino-gift-box/README.md

-# arduino-gift-box
+# Arduino Gift Box

-Arduino Gift Box
+Code for an Arduino-based gift box, that opens only after you've correctly entered the answers to four multiple choice questions.